AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 There is also one smaller comfort-related issue.
 The earpads have that faux leather finish which makes our ears sweaty and hot after a couple of hours.

-We’ve almost come to the end of our article on best wireless headphones for TV but before you make a final decision and buy the headphones let’s go through some important features you should take into consideration.
+We’ve almost come to the end of our article on best wireless headphones for TV in 2023 but before you make a final decision and buy the headphones let’s go through some important features you should take into consideration.

 Things to Pay Attention When Buying Wireless Headphones for TV